Michelotti Shellette: Famous users

 Apart from the Dutch royal family and Gianni Agnelli there were more well-known Michelotti Shellette users.

 One of the Shellettes with Daf 44 underpinnings was especially ordered in 1968 by Aristoteles Onassis (because it had automatic Variomatic transmission), who used it in Monte Carlo to court his future wife Jackie and on his private island Skorpios (Greece); he also took it with him when traveling on his yacht.

 The 'Onassis car' had a special feature because Onassis and his wife enjoyed breakfast at the beach: the wicker 'glove box' could be taken out of the dashboard and then function as a bread basket.
 A 1969 brochure also shows a wicker basket in front of the transmission lever.

 One of the Fiat 850 Shellettes originally belonged to architect Philippe Starck, who sold it in 2014.
 Another known former Fiat 850 Shellette owner was Ringo Starr.

 Current situation

 The Daf Kini and ex-Onassis Daf Shellette are at the Daf Museum in Eindhoven (Netherlands).
 Another Daf Shellette is in a collection in the USA.
 A Fiat 850 Shellette is at the Louwman Museum in The Hague (Netherlands); this was one of two owned by industrial Simon Kingston from Santa Barbara (CA).
 Sometimes a Fiat Shellette shows up at an auction.
+The BMC version now spends its days in Switzerland.